Nicholas O'Connell

-Nicholas O’Connell (born March 6, 1957) is an American journalist, novelist, editor and publisher.
-He was born to Marie Katherine O’Connell and Nicholas Brown O’Connell in Seattle, Washington.
+Nicholas O'Connell (born March 6, 1957) is an American journalist, novelist, editor and publisher.
+He was born to Marie Katherine O'Connell and Nicholas Brown O'Connell in Seattle, Washington.
 Nicholas was raised in Bellevue, Washington with 4 other siblings.

-He was lauded for his debut novel, The Storms of Denali, and for his great understanding of mountaineering.; and also for his book On Sacred Ground, for his deep-rooted connection with nature and Northwestern U.S. literature.
+He was lauded for his recent nonfiction book, Crush: My Year as an Apprentice Winemaker (Potomac Books, 2025), debut novel, The Storms of Denali, and for his great understanding of mountaineering; and also for his book On Sacred Ground, for his deep-rooted connection with nature and Northwestern U.S. literature.

-He is the publisher of The Writer’s Workshop Review, an online literary magazine and founder of The Writer’s Workshop, an on-campus and online writing program in Seattle.
+He is the publisher of The Writer's Workshop Review, an online literary magazine and founder of The Writer's Workshop, an on-campus and online writing program in Seattle.

 Biography

-O’Connell was born on March 6, 1957, in Seattle, Washington to parents Nicholas and Marie O’Connell.
+O'Connell was born on March 6, 1957, in Seattle, Washington to parents Nicholas and Marie O'Connell.

 He attended Amherst College, receiving his B.A. in French in 1980.
-He received his Master’s degree (MFA) in creative writing in 1985 from the University of Washington, where he also received his Ph.D. in English in 1996.
+He received his Master's degree (MFA) in creative writing in 1985 from the University of Washington, where he also received his Ph.D. in English in 1996.

 His first real newspaper job was as a reporter at the Whidbey News Times in Oak Harbor, Washington in 1980 and '81.
-He worked as a general assignment reporter for the Ellensburg Daily-Record from 1981-82 in Ellensburg, Washington, as a fiction editor of the Seattle Review from 1983-1989, and as a copy editor for Fishing and Hunting News (Outdoor Empire Publishing) from 1982-1994.
-He was an instructor at the University of Washington from 1987-2005, and he founded The Writer's Workshop in 2001, where he has remained a teacher since.
+He worked as a general assignment reporter for the Ellensburg Daily-Record from 1981 to 1982 in Ellensburg, Washington, as a fiction editor of the Seattle Review from 1983 to 1989, and as a copy editor for Fishing and Hunting News (Outdoor Empire Publishing) from 1982 to 1994.
+He was an instructor at the University of Washington from 1987 to 2005, and he founded The Writer's Workshop in 2001, where he has remained a teacher since.

 His work has been printed in a myriad of publications, including Newsweek, Gourmet, Saveur, Outside, GO, National Geographic Adventure, Condé Nast Traveler, Food & Wine, The New York Times, The Wall Street Journal, Sierra, The Wine Spectator, Commonweal, Image, and more.

 O'Connell is also a mountaineer, having ascended mountains all over the world, including Mt.
 Rainier, the Matterhorn, Mt.
 Blanc, the Marmolada, Island Peak in the Himalayas, and Alaska's Denali, N. America's highest mountain.
 His experiences climbing helped shape his writing style, and the idea for his novel.

 He and his wife live in Seattle and have three children.
-He is currently the publisher/editor of the online literary magazine, The Writer’s Workshop Review.
+He is currently the publisher/editor of the online literary magazine, The Writer's Workshop Review.

 O'Connell is a member of the Authors Guild of America, National Association of Scholars, and Association for the Study of Literature and Environment.